|Official Plant Name||Salvia|

 - Salvia officinalis ‘Purpurascens’ (Purple sage) – a purple leaved varietal of the above.

-- Salvia fruticosa (Greek sage) – also used as a culinary herb, and for beauty products and herbal medicine.
+- Salvia fruticosa (Greek sage) – also used as a culinary herb.

 - Salvia rosmarinus (a synonym for Rosmarinus officinale – Rosemary) – rosemary is another common culinary herb, also useful in a range of other ways.

 Though a number of other Salvias also have more limited culinary applications.
 But most are usually used for their ornamental appeal, or for other uses.
 Here are some other Salvias, or sages, that might be of interest to UK gardeners.